CognitiveComputationLab/cogmods/relational/Spatial_Temporal_Model/README.md

 solve temporal and spatial deduction problems.
 A detailed description of the functionality of the two models can be found at the [website of the Cognitive Computation chair](https://www.cognitive-computation.uni-freiburg.de/student-projects-and-theses/documents/2018-project-bachelor-breu-mertesdorf.pdf).

+## Prerequisites

+The code works with python 3.7.
+Used Libraries: copy, unittest, numpy, matplotlib

 ## Quickstart